geunhyung/an/lab5.md

 Here it says that R7 will swap the incoming 299792 label with the 299776 label.

+For an explanation of the other routing table `inet.3` please see Question 4.

 **Question 3: What are the MPLS labels used?**